xinthink/react-native-material-kit/README.md

 <ColoredRaisedButton/>
 ```

-Or you can definitely build customized buttons from scratch.
+And you can definitely build customized buttons from scratch.

 with builder: